Lane United FC: Support

 On matchdays, the Red Aces could be found at the south end of the Willamalane Center grandstand, displaying tifo and encouraging a raucous atmosphere.
 They most recently occupied the southwest side at Civic Park.

 Ownership

 The club was owned by Redside Sports, LLC, a limited liability company formed in the summer of 2013 to finance the franchise.
-The chief stakeholders in the group are: David G. Elmore, owner of the Eugene Emeralds and several other minor-league sports teams in the American West, and local businessmen Frank Nakatsuma and Joe Hawes.
+The chief stakeholders in the group are: David G. Elmore (Elmore Sports Group), owner of the Eugene Emeralds and several other minor-league sports teams in the American West, and local businessmen Frank Nakatsuma and Joe Hawes.
 Several minority shareholders and the Red Aces supporters group also control the LLC.